SinaC/TetriNET/readme.txt

 Manage timeout counter, after X retry -> connection lost Manage new connection and disconnection at one place -> ideally in Server because there can be many hosts and we can remove a player only ince
-Handle special case: game started and everyone is disconnected -> game is never stopped
+Handle special case: game started and everyone is disconnected -> game is never stopped when Server calls BanPlayer on hosts, only one host must add it to ban manager

 discover
 http://msdn.microsoft.com/en-us/magazine/ee335779.aspx